Samir-Rashid/smartclip/presentation/script.md

-**Pitch for the NRF52840 Wearable Device: "HealthGuardian"**
+**Pitch for the NRF52840 Wearable Device: "Secure Dust"**

 ---

 **Introduction:**
 Imagine a world where your health data is always at your fingertips—literally!
-We present to you the "HealthGuardian," a small, powerful wearable device built on the NRF52840 chip.
+We present to you the "Secure Dust," a small, powerful wearable device built on the NRF52840 chip.
 This innovative gadget is designed to monitor vital health metrics in real-time, empowering users to take charge of their wellness.

 ---